boarlabsxyz/boarlabs/README.md

 - Both `node.js` and `npm` should be installed globally.
 You can find the instructions <https://nodejs.org/en/download/package-manager>
 - Make sure to use the LTS (Long-Term Support) version of Node.js for better stability and compatibility

-## Database

-- You need to get three files: `env.local`, `env.development`, `env.production.local` from project colleagues, place them in the root of the project directory and rename all files with a dot before the name (for example, the file `env.local` should be renamed to `.env.local`)

 ## Installation

 - run `npm ci` on the root of the project